 4. One of my favorite ways to cure loneliness (one I heartily recommend to my clients) is to go within and consult the wisdom of your body.
 You probably have good ideas locked within yourself, just waiting to be uncovered.
 Perhaps they have been trying to come to your attention through dreams, or day dreams, but you haven’t noticed or you’ve been too busy to follow up on your good ideas.

 Just how do you find the treasure-trove of helpful information hidden within?
-It’s easier than you might think!
+It’s easier than you might think.
 Pay attention to your daydreams and fantasies, which can be useful ways of exploring logical opportunities for change.
+What ideas or notions bubble into awareness?

 5. Take a tip from the happiness literature.
 The recent research on happiness reveals the secrets of happy people and shows the way to cure the lonely, heavy-hearted blues.
 The research suggests that the happiest people are those who are outgoing and optimistic types who actively seek to connect with others.